redpanda-data/connect/docs/metrics/README.md

 Blacklists can either be path prefixes or regular expression patterns, if either a path prefix or regular expression matches a metric path it will be excluded.

+Metrics must be matched using dot notation even if the chosen output uses a different form.
+For example, the path would be 'foo.bar' rather than 'foo_bar' even when sending metrics to Prometheus.

 The `prefix` field in a metrics config is ignored by this type.
 Please configure a prefix at the child level.